With Tesla’s stock price still high, investors are looking at alternative EV companies like China-based NIO for cheaper opportunities.

 What is NIO?

-Headquartered in Shanghai, China with backers such as Tencent and Sequoia, NIO boasts a sports car and three SUV models in its arsenal, with sedans in the works.
+Headquartered in Shanghai, China with backers such as Tencent and Sequoia, NIO boasts a sports car and three SUV models in its arsenal, with sedans and a minivan in the works.

 NIO went public on the NYSE in September 2018, initially being valued at about $1.8 billion.
-The current market cap is around $90 billion.
+The company’s current market cap is around $57 billion.

 NIO’s business model

 NIO gets help from its partner, Jianghuai Automobile Group, for producing certain vehicle models.
-There are concerns within NIO that relying on a third-party for manufacturing can be risky.
+Last month, NIO extended its manufacturing contract with the state-owned group until 2024.
+Some shareholders have expressed concerns that NIO relying on a third party for manufacturing can be risky.

-One of the interesting aspects of NIO’s business model is the new batteries subscription plan that launched last year as a “Battery as a Service”.
-In this case, buyers can purchase the battery and car separately.
-Therefore, the car will be about 25% cheaper and the buyer can then pay a monthly fee to rent the battery.
+One of the interesting aspects of NIO’s business model is its batteries subscription plan that launched last year as a “Battery as a Service”.
+With this product, buyers can purchase the battery and car separately.
+Therefore, the car will be around 25% cheaper and will allow buyers to pay a monthly fee to rent the battery.

 The vast majority of NIO’s revenue comes from its automotive division.
-While Q4 2020 figures are set to be released in the near future, NIO’s Q3 total revenue was $666.6 million, with $628.4 million coming from vehicle sales.
-Net loss for the quarter was $154.2 million, a 58.5% decrease year-on-year.
-Making up the other revenue streams were the likes of its service packages for its electric vehicles, as well as battery swapping and charging solutions.
+NIO’s Q1 total revenue was RMB 7.982 billion ($1.24 billion), up 481% year-over-year, with only RMB 576.5 million ($88.0 million) coming from its other sales category.
+Making up the other revenue streams were its service packages for its electric vehicles, as well as battery swapping, and charging solutions.

-The company was struggling for a time in 2019 and was potentially facing bankruptcy.
-However, it managed to significantly turn things around, with its vehicle sales doubling last year.
-This was despite the COVID-19 pandemic disrupting production and sales for a time.
-In January 2021, NIO had a record 7,225 vehicles delivered as production volume is ramping up beyond previous expectations.
+These impressive growth figures came after the company was struggling in 2019 and was potentially facing bankruptcy.
+However, it managed to significantly turn things around, with its vehicle sales doubling in 2020 despite the COVID-19 pandemic disrupting production and sales for a time.

 What’s next for NIO?

-NIO recently showcased its first electric sedan, which is on course for production in about a year’s time, a welcome boost on top of its record-breaking 43,728 deliveries in 2020.
-The new sedan is an extra string in the company’s bow and looks set to drive sales up even further going forward.
+In April, NIO discussed at length the self-driving tech on its new sedan, due in 2022, at its Nio Day event.
+The new sedan is an extra string in the company’s bow and looks set to drive sales even further going forward.

-As well as establishing itself in China, NIO has plans to expand into the European market, beginning in the second half of 2021.
+As well as establishing itself in China, NIO has plans to expand into the European market.
+The auto company said it expects to start delivering cars in Norway, a key market to capture in the EV space, from the fall of 2021.
 Its battery subscription service also holds a lot of promise going forward.

-With the expected growth and the debt and liquidity issues fading away, NIO is a company worth considering, especially for those investors who are looking for a Tesla alternative.
-Its comparatively low delivery numbers suggest that this is a riskier long-term play that could pay off as production capacity and expansion ramps up.
+With NIO’s expected growth, and its debt and liquidity issues fading away, the stock is worth considering, especially for those investors who are looking for a Tesla alternative.
+The company’s comparatively low delivery numbers suggest that this is a riskier long-term play that could pay off as production capacity and expansion ramps up.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.